 Once your project is known, recruit four users from the target population for your system.
-None of your users should be enrolled in SE444.
+None of your users should be enrolled in SWEN-444.
 These individuals must be willing to answer questions during requirements elicitation, and eventually participate in user testing.

-Deliverable 1: Contextual Inquiry and Analysis (100 pts)
+Deliverable 1: Contextual Inquiry and Analysis

-- 1. Prepare a system concept statement.
+- 1. Review the system concept statement.
 Use it for interviewing and observation. - 2.
 Interview/observe your four candidate users.
-Document the interview and observation process who, what questions, what notes. - 3.
-Identify and document work roles.
-Profile each role in a table to include name, personal characteristics, and abilities. - 4.
+Document the interview and observation process - who, what questions, what notes. - 3.
+Identify and document work roles. - 4.
 Create a big picture system flow model diagram. - 5.
 Use the requirements template. - 6.
 Team status report.

-Deliverable 2: Work Activity Affinity Diagram and Requirements (100 pts)
+Deliverable 2: Work Activity Affinity Diagram and Requirements

-- Each team member should independently synthesize work activity notes from the raw interview notes.
+- 1. Each team member should independently synthesize work activity notes from the raw interview notes.
 Then as a team create a work activity affinity diagram using the work activity notes using the process discussed in class.
 Submit a (high resolution) photo of the completed WAAD and a short synopsis of the team's reflection on the process experience. - 2.
 Derive interactive design requirements (not software requirements) by walking the WAAD one work activity note at a time.
 What user needs are implied by the work activity note?
 Translate each user need into one or more interactive design requirements. - 3.
-Document relevant quantified usability requirements for learnability, memorability, efficiency, understandability, and satisfaction. - 4.
-Document the requirements using the requirements template. - 5.
+Document relevant quantified usability requirements for learnability, memorability, efficiency, understandability, and satisfaction.

+- 4. Document the requirements using the requirements template. - 5.
 Team status report.

-Deliverable 3: Design Models (50 pts)
+Deliverable 3: Design Models

-- 1. Review and refine primary work (user) roles and the work flow diagram. - 2.
+- 1. Review and refine primary work (user) roles and profile each role in a table to include personal characteristics, and abilities. - 2.
+Review and refine the work flow diagram.
+Show interconnections among components of the work domain.
+Show work flow, information flow, and all communications among the components. - 3.
 Make a social model diagram.
 Identify active entities and represent as nodes.
-Show norms of behavior, concerns of individuals in specific work roles, influences, feelings, and environmental factors. - 3.
-For each primary role, perform HTA for relevant and significant tasks.
+Show norms of behavior, concerns of individuals in specific work roles, influences, feelings, and environmental factors. - 4.
+For each primary role perform HTA for relevant and significant tasks.
 You should model at a minimum five tasks in total.
-Document in the requirements template each HTA using the descriptive format (the graphical format is not required). - 4.
+Document in the requirements template each HTA using the descriptive format (the graphical format is not required). - 5.
+Write usage scenarios, as task interaction models, for five features supported by the system.
+Describe key usage situations happening over time for specific people with work goals. - 6.
 Team status report.

-Deliverable 4: Conceptual and Intermediate Design (100 pts)
+Deliverable 4: Conceptual and Intermediate Design

 - 1. Construct a persona for one work role. - 2.
 Hold a team ideation session to produce a conceptual design.
-The design should be represented as sketches and storyboards.
-What mental models and metaphors are represented? - 3.
-Refine the design as a wireframe in preparation for in-class cognitive walkthrough evaluation. - 4.
+The design should be represented as sketches and possible features. - 3.
+Create storyboards (ecological, interaction, and emotional perspectives) for your design.
+What mental models and metaphors are represented? - 4.
+Refine the design as a wireframe in preparation for in-class cognitive walkthrough evaluation. - 5.
 Submit the persona description, sketches, storyboards, metaphors/mental models considered, and wireframes.
-Use the Interactive Design template. - 5.
+Use the Interactive Design template. - 6.
 Team status report.

-Midterm "Show and Tell"
+[Mid-Semester "Show and Tell"]

 Be prepared to present the state of your project design in class.
 Your discussion should include an introduction to your system concept and a walkthrough of your intermediate design wireframe screen shots for the five tasks modeled.
 Briefly highlight your design thinking.
 The objective is to inform the class on the state of design of other project teams.
 This will be graded for class participation as a class activity.
-There is no hand in required.
+Submit your presentation (Powerpoint/PDF) to the myCourses assignment folder).
 Plan to spend ten minutes.
 The instructor will schedule the presentations.

-Deliverable 5: Detailed Design (100 pts)
+Deliverable 5: Detailed Design